Integration by Parts Explained with Examples: A Step-by-Step Guide

 $$I = \sin{x} e^x – \int \cos{x}e^x dx.$$

-Finally, we add I to both sides of the equation, then divide both sides by 2:
+Adding I to both sides of the equation, we get

 $$2I = \sin{x} e^x – \cos{x}e^x + C$$